yichenwang0/GSE156401-Gene-Expression-Analysis/README.md

 # MEK5-Mediated Gene Expression Changes in PC3 Prostate Cancer Cells

-This repository contains code and documentation for analyzing a publicly available dataset from the Gene Expression Omnibus (GEO), which can be accessed [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156401).
-The dataset includes gene expression measurements in PC3 cells expressing a scrambled shRNA (shControl) or MEK5 shRNA, with three replicates for each condition.
+This repository contains code and documentation for analyzing a publicly available dataset from the Gene Expression Omnibus (GEO).
+The dataset includes gene expression measurements in PC3 human prostate cancer cells expressing a scrambled shRNA (shControl) or MEK5 shRNA, with three replicates for each condition.
+The dataset can be accessed [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156401).

 ## Project Overview